John Lee, Baron Lee of Trafford: Parliamentary career

-He contested Manchester Moss Side in October 1974, but was beaten by Labour’s Frank Hatton.
+He contested Manchester Moss Side in October 1974, but was beaten by Labour's Frank Hatton.
 He was Conservative MP for Nelson and Colne from 1979 to 1983, and then for Pendle from June 1983 until he lost his seat in April 1992 to Gordon Prentice from Labour.

 He served as Junior Minister for Defence Procurement from 1983 to 1986, and then for Employment from 1986 to 1989, being Minister for Tourism, from 1987 to 1989.
 He became a non executive director in 1999, and a member of the board of the Emerson Group.

 After politics

 He has been chairman of the Association of Leading Visitor Attractions, a major trade body, since 1990.
 He is a Deputy Lieutenant of Greater Manchester, and was High Sheriff of Greater Manchester in 1998.
 He was previously chairman of the Christie NHS Foundation Trust, Museum of Science and Industry in Manchester and the council of the National Youth Agency.

 He was formerly a member of the English Tourist Board and vice-chairman of the North West Conciliation Committee of the Race Relations Board.

 He is Patron of ShareSoc, which represents individual shareholders society in the UK.

+He is the Chair of The Lee and Bakirgian Family Trust, a charitable organisation that provides financial aid to educational, community and religious institutions, particularly in Lancashire and Cheshire to promote research and to further charitable community and youth projects.

 House of Lords

 He left the Conservatives in May 2001, shortly before that year's general election, and joined the Liberal Democrats.
 He was made a life peer as Baron Lee of Trafford of Bowdon in the County of Cheshire on 26 May 2006.
 From 2007 to 2012, he served as a Whip for the Liberal Democrats in the House of Lords.
+His focus areas are Defence and Tourism, specifically in the North West of England.

 He vowed to resign in February 2012 in protest at the House of Lords Reform Bill making its way into the Queen's Speech.